Rebuilding IRONdb Nodes

 Run IRONdb in reconstitute mode using the following command:

 Wait until the reconstitute operation has fetched 100% of its data from cluster peers.
-You can access the current percentage done at:
+You can access the current percentage done as an auto-refreshing UI via:

 <node ip address>:<node port>/stats.json